 Other unprofessional behavior

 When we have concerns about a teacher’s activity on Outschool, we share them with the teacher.
 In most cases, teachers will be warned prior to removal.
-The only exception is in cases of an egregious breach of trust and safety or extreme quality concerns.
+However, we reserve the right to take action as we see appropriate up to and including removing teachers without warning, especially in cases of an egregious breach of trust and safety standards or extreme quality concerns.